Laura Kraut Becomes Oldest American Woman to Win Olympic Medal Since 1904

 - Oops!Something went wrong.Please try again later.

-Laura Kraut Becomes Oldest American Woman to Win Olympic Medal Since 1904 originally appeared on NBC Sports Bayarea
+Laura Kraut Becomes Oldest American Woman to Win Olympic Medal Since 1904 originally appeared on NBC Sports Northwest

 Laura Kraut jumped into rare territory on Saturday.